Tampa fair market rent costs has 3rd highest increase in US since before COVID - NewsBreak

 TAMPA, Fla.
 (WFLA) — Rising housing costs have kept inflation on the upswing, in addition to increased prices for fuel and power.
 The federal government uses those costs to calculate how much assistance it gives to those on welfare, when it comes to housing.

-To figure out how much to pay these vulnerable residents to cover rental costs, the U.S. government’s Department of Housing and Urban Development calculates what’s called Fair Market Rent.Tampa police chief ‘abused’ position, violated ‘standards,’ according to internal investigation
+To figure out how much to pay these vulnerable residents to cover rental costs, the U.S. government’s Department of Housing and Urban Development calculates what’s called Fair Market Rent.READ NEXT: Latest Florida headlines from WKRG.com

 “Fair Market Rents, as defined in 24 CFR 888.113 are estimates of 40th percentile gross rents for standard quality units within a metropolitan area or nonmetropolitan county,” according to HUD.